 Issues that you can normally handle at home can seem much more daunting when in another country.
-Staying calm and rational will always help in an emergency.
-During your onsite orientation, find out how you should proceed in the event of an emergency.
+Staying calm and rational will always help in an emergency situation.
+During your on-site orientation, find out how you should proceed in the event of an emergency.
 Understanding where to go or how to get in contact with program staff could make all the difference in a critical situation.
-In the event of a large-scale emergency abroad, please check in with the Office of Global Enagement as soon as is reasonably possible.
+In the event of a large scale emergency abroad, please check in with the Drexel Study Abroad office as soon as is reasonably possible.
 We will likely be trying to reach you to ensure that you are safe.

 Below is a list of procedures to guide you in the chance that you are faced with an emergency abroad.
 You will also be given an emergency card for your wallet at predeparture orientation.
 Keep this easily accessible during your time abroad.
-In all instances, On Call Emergency Assistance or the Office of Global Engagement should be one of the first calls you make!
+In all instances, On Call Emergency Assistance or the Drexel Study Abroad Office should be one of the first calls you make!